firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 nav_order: 1 # FIXME
 ---

+# What are async queries?
+Usually, when a query is submitted to firebolt, the http connection is kept open for the duration of the query, with the status and results returned as they are available.
+For some operations though, this model doesn't make sense.
+Queries like insert, vacuum, or copy to may run for a long time, and return 0 rows at the end anyway.
+Keeping an HTTP connection open for a very long time can also be unreliable.
+By default, these types of queries continue to run on connection drops, but can be challenging to check and reason about after the connection has dropped.

+The solution to this problem is async queries.
+When an async query is submitted, the client gets a successful response as soon as it is accepted by the cluster.
+The client can then check the status of the query at a frequency that is meaningful to them and dependent on the amount of time the query is expected to take.

 # When to use async queries
 Async queries should be used for any supported operation that may take more than a few minutes for which there are no results.